 - High cholesterol

-- Mental health disorders (depression, anxiety, etc.)
+- Mental health conditions (depression, anxiety, etc.)

-How do pre-existing conditions impact my life Insurance rates?
+How do pre-existing conditions impact my life insurance rates?

 - Super Preferred (or Preferred Plus)